-The hardest part of fence building is digging the holes; after that, the structure takes shape quickly.
+The hardest part of building your own fence is digging the holes; after that, the structure takes shape quickly.
 Besides a rented posthole digger, you'll need only a circular saw and ordinary carpentry tools.

 When you order lumber, specify construction-heart redwood or cedar or ground-contact, pressure-treated wood for all posts and bottom rails; upper rails and fencing can be less expensive grades of rot-resistant lumber.
 To minimize rust, buy hot-dip galvanized nails and fittings.
 If you want to paint or stain your fence, apply the finish to posts, rails, and fencing before you nail up the fencing.
 Besides saving time, you'll get better coverage.

-1. Set the posts.
 Lay out the site, dig holes, and set posts, starting with the end posts.
-(For basic information on installing posts, see our Home Improvement Encyclopedia.)
 Check each post for plumb by holding a level to two adjacent faces; nail braces to hold posts upright.
 Check, too, that posts are aligned by tying string from end post to end post.

-3. Add rails.
 Attach the rails to the posts.
-We used galvanized rail clips.
+We installed our rails face up and added extra support with a right angle piece of wood, but you can also use galvanized rail clips to speed up this process.
 A line level and combination square assure that each rail is level and square with the posts.

-4. Finish.
 Measure carefully and use a square to mark locations on the rails for each fencing board.
 Wood scraps squeezed between boards maintain uniform spacing.
-Have a helper align boards -- in this case flush with the bottom -- while you nail them to the rails.
+Have a helper align boards—in this case flush with the bottom—while you secure them to the rails.